oroinc/documentation/user_guide/how_to_track.rst

       })();
    </script>

-This way, every time the user get to the page where the code is implemented, on the campaign page "Car item added" event will appear and dynamic value that corresponds to the id of the item will be saved.
+*Every time the user get to the page where the code is implemented, "Car item added" event will appear on the campaign page and a dynamic value that corresponds to the item id will be saved.*

 A similar piece of code is implemented on each of the Website pages.
 Order placement page has the following action
 enabled: